awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Create a Distribution Configuration<a name="image-builder-cli-create-distribution-configuration"></a>

 A distribution configuration allows you to specify the name and description of your output AMI, authorize other AWS accounts to launch the AMI, and replicate the AMI to other AWS Regions\.
-It also allows you to export the AMI to Amazon S3 as a virtual machine image\.

 The contents of the `create-distribution-configuration.json` are as follows\.

 ```
 {
     "name": "MyExampleDistribution",
-    "description": "Copies AMI to eu-west-1 and exports to S3",
+    "description": "Copies AMI to eu-west-1",
     "distributions": [
         {
             "region": "us-west-2",
             "amiDistributionConfiguration": {
                 "name": "Name {{imagebuilder:buildDate}}",
                 "description": "An example image name with parameter references",
-                "tags": {
+                "amiTags": {
                     "KeyName": "{{ssm:parameter_name}}"
                 },
-                "launchPermissions": {
+                "launchPermission": {
                     "userIds": [
                         "987654321012"
                     ]